ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 community.
 Ranging from a simple [Basic callout with tracking](https://youtu.be/DjdYQCdmYdo) through [Glitchy Goodness](https://youtu.be/p_H8_iNcRsM) all the way to [building an odometer from the ground up](https://youtu.be/3jMkUlet4hE) in Davinci Fusion.
+Or this example [of animating a trip across a map](https://www.youtube.com/watch?v=taz-Ucsj4vE): he does it from the ground up and the results always look fantastic and professional!

 ### Peter McKinnon (4M)
 Peter has build up a massive channel with over 4 million subscribers.
 Combines